We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Tripe is a type of organ meat made from the edible stomach lining of farm animals.

-Ruminant animals like cows, buffalo and sheep have multiple stomach chambers to properly digest their food (
+Ruminant animals like cows, buffalo, and sheep have

 Tripe refers to the edible muscle walls of the stomachs of these animals.

-Considered an edible byproduct of animal slaughter, it’s sold for human consumption or added to animal foods, such as dry dog kibble.
+Considered an edible byproduct of animal slaughter, tripe is sold for human consumption or added to animal foods, such as dry dog kibble.

 Beef tripe is one of the most commonly eaten varieties.